 GDPR tightens the administrative cooperation between DPAs of Member States much closer and sets out the related procedures as well.
 The most important task of the subgroup in 2016 was to develop guidelines for national authorities to implement these new procedures.
 The four main topics are: the so-called 'one-stop shop' procedure for cross-border data transfers, the cooperation of DPAs within the framework of 'mutual assistance', several 'joint operations' by the authorities, as well as the common European system of the imposition of administrative fines.
-In the first three topics, the subgroup has already adopted working documents, which will be tested by the national authorities in 2017 and, if necessary, guidelines will be revised for the staff of these authorities.
+In the first three topics, the subgroup has already adopted working documents, which will be tested by the national authorities.
 This is to ensure a same level of data protection and to create legal certainty for data controllers.
-In Hungary, the maximum financial penalty to be imposed is currently 20 million HUF (around €65,000) which will rise up to €20,000,000.
+In Hungary, the maximum financial penalty to be imposed is currently 20 million HUF (around \in 65,000) which will rise up to \notin 20,000,000.
 The development of the uniform system will continue in 2017.